inclusive-design/financial-inclusion/src/collections/chapters/en/frameworks-for-financial-inclusion.md

 One’s appearance can affect the stigma and judgment others have about them, and can result in being more vulnerable to scammed or refused services.

+{% includeSvg "slice.svg", "A slice of the wheel of financial stability with three layers: lightest inner layer representing least impact, middle layer representing some impact, and dark outer layer representing most impact." %}

 **Least impact:** Appearing like the majority

 **Some impact:** Appearing visibly different than the majority